 The default is Passenger 3; it is used for production and multi-application environments.
 If you need to run more than one application on an environment, choose Passenger.

-Note: If you are currently running another app server (e.g., Puma or Unicorn) and want to change to Passenger 4, contact Engine Yard Support.
+Note: If you are currently running another app server (e.g., Unicorn) and want to change to Passenger 4, contact Engine Yard Support.
 The Engine Yard Support team can help to ensure that old workers are stopped properly.
 For more information on worker allocation, see Worker Allocation on Engine Yard Cloud.

 If you will be running only one application on an environment (this is more common practice), then choose Unicorn.
 Engine Yard has found Unicorn to be reliable, easier to monitor, and to have less downtime during deployment.
 You need the Unicorn gem for this selection.